-- 3. A pharmacy benefits manager shall establish and maintain an electronic claim inquiry processing system using the National Council for Prescription Drug Programs' current standards to communicate information to pharmacies submitting claim inquiries. - D. For each of the PBM's contracts or other relationships with a health plan, a PBM shall publish on an easily accessible website the health plan formulary, and timely notification of formulary changes and/or product exclusions. - SECTION 7.
+SECTION 6.
 AMENDATORY 36 O.S.
-2021, Section 6964, is amended to read as follows: - Section 6964.
+2021, Section 6964, is amended to read as follows:

+Section 6964.
 A. A health insurer's insurer or its agent's, including pharmacy benefits managers, pharmacy and therapeutics committee (P&T committee) shall establish a formulary, which shall be a list of prescription drugs, both generic and brand name, used by practitioners to identify drugs that offer the greatest overall value.

-B. A health insurer shall prohibit conflicts of interest for members of the P&T committee.
-The P&T committee shall review the formulary annually and must meet the following requirements:

-- 1. A person may not serve on a P&T committee if the person is currently employed or was employed within the preceding year by a pharmaceutical manufacturer, developer, labeler, wholesaler or distributor.
-A majority of P&T committee members must be practicing physicians, practicing pharmacists, or both, and must be licensed in Oklahoma; - 2.
+- B. A health insurer shall prohibit conflicts of interest for members of the P&T committee.
+The P&T committee shall review the formulary annually and must meet the following requirements: - 1.
+A person may not serve on a P&T committee if the person is currently employed or was employed within the preceding year by a pharmaceutical manufacturer, developer, labeler, wholesaler or distributor.
+A majority of P&T committee members shall be practicing physicians, practicing pharmacists, or both, and shall be licensed in Oklahoma; - 2.
 A health insurer shall require any member of the P&T committee to disclose any compensation or funding from a pharmaceutical manufacturer, developer, labeler, wholesaler or distributor.
 Such P&T committee member shall be recused from voting on any product manufactured or sold by such pharmaceutical manufacturer, developer, labeler, wholesaler or distributor.
-P&T committee members must practice in various clinical specialties that adequately represent the needs of health plan enrollees, and there must be an adequate number of high-volume specialists and specialists treating rare and orphan diseases; - 3.
-The P&T committee must meet no less frequently than on a quarterly basis; - 4.
-P&T committee formulary development must be conducted pursuant to a transparent process, and formulary decisions and rationale must be documented in writing, with any records and documents relating to the process available upon request to the health plan, subject to the conditions in subsection C of this section.
-In the case of P&T committee decisions that relate to Medicaid managed care organizations' prescription drug coverage policies, if the P&T committee relies upon any third party to provide cost-effectiveness analysis or research, the P&T committee must:
+P&T committee members shall practice in various clinical specialties that adequately represent the needs of health plan enrollees, and there shall be an adequate number of high-volume specialists and specialists treating rare and orphan diseases; - 3.
+The P&T committee shall meet no less frequently than on a quarterly basis;

+4. P&T committee formulary development shall be conducted pursuant to a transparent process, and formulary decisions and rationale shall be documented in writing, with any records and documents relating to the process available upon request to the health plan, subject to the conditions in subsection C of this section.
+In the case of P&T committee decisions that relate to Medicaid managed care organizations' prescription drug coverage policies, if the P&T committee relies upon any third party to provide cost-effectiveness analysis or research, the P&T committee shall: